xitas/pny-django-class/README.md

 localhost:8000/contact
 ```

-### 13. Now we have add static file for loading or css, js and image files
+### 13. Now we have to add static files for loading or css, js, and image files

 #### 13.1.
-First we add static folder in or main folder
+First, we add a static folder in our main folder

 **Project:**
 ```